'AI': Ideologies of Computing: Ideology (In the Context of Computing Institutions)

-A sense of \emph{difference} is key in the conceptualization of ideology that Hall derives.
+A sense of \emph{difference} is key in the conceptualization of ideology that Hall derives by extending Althusser.
 Difference is part of multivalent perspectives on and shifts among ideology forms. \begin{quote} [Ideology] is a complex structure in which it is impossible to reduce one level of practice to another in some easy way\ldots The theorization of difference---the recognition that there are different social contradictions with different origins; that the contradictions which drive the historical process forward do not always appear in the same place, and will not always have the same historical effects [p.
 91-92]. \end{quote} By complexity, Hall means that there is not a direct causality between the social relations of production and ideology.
 Formations can shift and evolve.
-He develops the example of \emph{Black}, which is first used as a derogatory term in colonialism, but shifts to the site of \emph{Black Power}, a form of empowerment.
-We see the roles of computer science students and graduates shifting in the opposite direction.
-What does this mean for the ideology of computer science?
+He develops the example of \emph{Black}, which is first used as a derogatory term in colonialism, but shifts to the site of \emph{Black Power}.
+We see the roles of computer science students and graduates and the ideology of computer science shifting in a different direction.